 With fewer opportunities to connect face-to-face because of the pandemic, it’s crucial for home care agencies to put their best digital foot forward in marketing to seniors and their family members.
-As you work on this, be sure not to overlook a fundamental digital tool that plays a crucial role in your agency’s ability to nurture and convert prospects into clients: Email.
+If you’re wondering how to do elder care marketing online, be sure not to overlook a fundamental digital marketing strategy that plays a crucial role in your agency’s ability to nurture and convert prospects into clients: home care email marketing.

 In fact, email remains the most effective way to reach and connect with baby boomers, Generation X, and millennials.
 What’s more, over 90% of consumers use email and check their inboxes an average of five times per day.
 Because of the continued power of email, it is a vital tool for marketing your home care agency.
 Your email communications can either position your agency as a professional home care provider or cause recipients to choose the competition.

-To ensure your email marketing is working overtime for your agency, follow these top five best practices:
+To ensure your home care email marketing is working overtime for your agency, follow these top five best practices:

 1. DO: Set up a professional company email address for each person at your agency who has a company email.
 To do this, sign up for a business/web domain email so that the name of your company appears in the email address.
 The ideal set-up is: firstname.lastname@example.org.

 DON’T: Create and use a default email address domain such as: HarmonyHomeCare@yahoo.com.

 To build trust and credibility with consumers and referral sources, professionalism is vitally important.
 If the email addresses at your agency don’t include the company name, it can appear that your business is not legitimate or trustworthy.
 When consumers and referral sources are making decisions about care for seniors, they want to partner with an agency that is accountable, established and professional.
 Vague email addresses can hurt your business by giving the impression that your agency is unprofessional.